bajtos/bajtos.github.io/content/posts/2023-12-optimising-spark-memory-usage.md

 work.

-Fortunately, we found a small number of easy changes that significantly reduced our memory usage without any major changes in the implementation (like offloading the data from memory to the filesystem).
+Fortunately, we found a small number of easy changes that significantly reduced our memory usage without any major changes in the implementation, such as offloading the data from memory to the filesystem.

 ## Plain data objects

+_Spoiler: this change reduced our memory usage by 50%!_ 😳

 My colleague [Julian Gruber](https://github.com/juliangruber) discovered the first low-hanging
 fruit: apparently, plain data objects take more memory than class instances.
 Adding a step to map objects parsed from JSON to instances of a newly introduced `Measurement` class reduced our memory usage by 50%.

 The original version parsed measurements from JSON and then stored these objects for future evaluations.